stefapi/vesselharbor/CONTRIBUTING.md

-# Contributing to FastAPI Vue Template
+# Contributing to VesselHarbor

-Thank you for your interest in contributing to the FastAPI Vue Template project!
+Thank you for your interest in contributing to the VesselHarbor project!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct